benc-uk/kubeview/deployments/helm/kubeview/readme.md

 When using an Ingress additionally configure the DNS hostname and TLS certs if you want to use HTTPS

+Supports deployment in a single namespace, set `limitNamespace: true`.
+In this mode, KubeView will be limited to displaying only the namespace it is deployed into (via the helm `--namespace` flag), and the namespace picker will not be shown in the UI.
+The ServiceAccount/Role/Binding will be scoped to this namespace too, rather than cluster wide

 Install with the standard Helm command:
 ```
 cd deployments/helm